 - Racing thoughts and speech

-- Risky behaviour and actions- impulsive sex, expensive gambling and spending sprees
+- Risky behavior and actions- impulsive sex, expensive gambling, and spending sprees

 - Overconfident and easily distracted

 Warning signs of depression